How to design modern logos for beauty salons (+ competitor report)

-Learn how to design a stunning brand identity with unique fonts for logos for beauty salons that make your brand look modern.
+Learn how to design a stunning brand identity, plus examples, with unique fonts for logos for beauty salons that make your brand look cool modern.

 More than any other industry, the beauty and fashion industries often make use of what’s called “wordmark” logos instead of logos with symbols.
 As the name implies, wordmark logos are text logos.
 They don’t include symbols, icons, or little pictures—wordmarks are logos that show your brand name simply as type.